 Is the Dyson Hairdryer Worth the Money?

 In my opinion, for my particular hair type (thick, unruly and wavy with a tendency to get VERY frizzy), it is worth the hefty price tag.
 Blow drying my hair used to be an actual arm workout!
-It would take me about 45 minutes to blowdry my hair and with the Dyson, I can get the job done in 25-30 minutes.
+It would take me about 45 minutes to blow dry my hair with any other hair tools and with the Dyson, I can get the job done in 25-30 minutes.
 With a keratin treatment, I can get it done in a solid 20, without any arm ache.
 So for me, it’s definitely worth the money if you have curly hair or typically need more than 30 minutes to blow out your hair.

 It’s a great product, the technology is super cool.
 That being said, if you don’t spend more than 30-40 minutes blow drying your hair, this isn’t worth the money.
-This is all about drying hair faster.
-I have friends who want to buy it and it only takes them 15 minutes to blowdry their hair and that price tag just seems silly to me.
+This is all about decreasing drying time.
+I have friends who want to buy it and it only takes them 15 minutes to blow dry their hair and that price tag just seems silly to me.
 If you can blow out your hair that quickly, get a cheapie drugstore blow dryer!
 I just don’t think it’s worth it if it only takes you a little while to dry your own hair.
-The heat control technology is pretty cool, so if you have really damaged hair that may be helpful, but overall I don’t think it’s worth the money unless you have ultra thick hair or curly hair!
+The heat control technology is pretty cool (and so is the gentle air attachment!), so if you have really damaged hair that may be helpful, but overall I don’t think it’s worth the money unless you have ultra thick hair or curly hair!

 photography by Carter Fish.